HydrofinLoewenherz/embedding-eval-framework/notes/topics.md

   - even a sample size of 100 gives good results
   - higher connectivity (see smaller alpha) seems to give better results
   - most runs reach quite high scores (around 0.96 mean score for the upper half of runs)
+  - not many epochs needed -> use early stopping

+#### Run time
+- increases with graph and epoch graph size
+- graph size has a lesser effect on the run time because of const size samples

 ## Examples